bfaloona/mango/README.md

 ### The Body

 The body of a content page supports many writer and designer friendly formats.
-The content file's extension that determines the body's format.
+The content file's extension determines the body's format.

 Mango supports the following content formats: